Heartbyte

 Do they push back on your requirements?

-A vendor accepts every requirement because every requirement is billable.
-A partner will tell you when something is a bad idea, when it duplicates existing functionality, when it solves the wrong problem.
+A vendor takes every requirement because every requirement is billable.
+A partner tells you when something is a bad idea, repeats something you already have, or solves the wrong problem.
 The ones who just nod and quote are not on your side.

 3